 Can a woman be a pastor?
 Since pastors must be husbands, women can’t be pastors, or so the argument goes.
 However, the you-must-be-a-husband test falls short for two reasons.

 Second, the husband-of-one-wife rule also applied to deacons (1 Tim.
-3:12), yet there were female deacons in the church (Rom.
+3:12), yet female deacons are named in the Bible (e.g., Rom.
 16:1).
 If females can be deacons, they can be elders, and in the Bible, they were.

 Husband of one